-Fans have only just been given the first proper look at season four, but it appears that the creators have heard the pleas for a shorter waiting time (two years is too long!) and have answered our prayers.
+Fans have only just been given season four, but it appears that the creators of Rick and Morty have heard the pleas for a shorter waiting time (two years is too long!) and have answered our prayers.

-Despite having just aired 31 episodes since its 2017 premiere, Rick and Mortyis one of the biggest shows out there.
-Imagine a weird hybrid of Back to the Futureand The Simpsonswith a dose of Family Guy‘s X-rated humour and you aren’t even close to Rick and Morty.
+Despite a modest smattering of episodes since its 2017 premiere, Rick and Mortyis one of the biggest shows out there.
+Imagine a weird hybrid of Back to the Future and The Simpsons with a dose of Family Guy‘s X-rated humour and you aren’t even close to Rick and Morty.